Let Your Property

 3. Flexibility:

 Short-term rentals afford you the freedom to live on your terms.
-Not only can you utilise the kitchen facilities to whip up your favourite meals you can also stay for as little as a few nights or as long as several weeks or months.
+Not only can you utilise the kitchen facilities of your self catering Oxford stay to whip up your favourite meals, but you can also book for as little as a few nights or as long as several weeks or months if you want a longer stay in Oxford.
 This flexibility means you can tailor your stay to fit both your schedule and budget.

 Short-term lets often include all amenities such as laundry facilities, living areas, and multiple bedrooms, making them feel more like a home away from home.
 This can enhance the overall comfort and convenience of your stay.
 To make you feel even more at home, you can even invite colleagues or friends over for dinner.